 Ariz.
 Rev. Stat. § 33-1322(A) states that a landlord must issue a written notice containing the identities and addresses of those with authorized access.
 This information applies to the landlord, agent(s), and property manager.

-Rent increase due to taxes
+Rent increases due to taxes

 According to Ariz.
-Rev. Stat. §33-1314(E), a landlord can legally increase the rental amount to compensate for an increase in the tax rate after an increase in tax percentage by the legislature.
+Rev. Stat. §33-1314(E), a landlord can legally increase the rental amount to compensate for an increase in the tax rate after an increase in tax percentage by the legislature.Â

 Most Commonly Used Rental Lease Agreements in Arizona

-Association of realtors lease agreement
+Association of realtors

-Commercial lease agreement
+Commercial

 A commercial lease agreement is a document that allows you to lease out your property to anyone in need of a business property.

-Month-to-month lease agreement
+Month-to-month

 A month-to-month lease agreement in Arizona is one that grants either you or your tenant the power to annul the contract at any point in time.
 In this case, the party wishing to annul the rental contract must provide 20 days’ notice before the next rent is due.

-Rent-to-own lease agreement
+Rent-to-own

 A rent-to-own lease agreement in Arizona is a contract that gives a tenant renting a property the option of buying that property prior to the expiration of their contract.

-Roommate lease agreement
+Roommate

-Standard lease agreement
+Standard

 A standard lease agreement in Arizona is a fixed-term contract involving you and your tenant for the sole purpose of residency.

-Sublease agreement
+Sublease

 A sublease is a legal contract that allows your tenant, in this case, the sublessor, to rent their leased unit to another tenant (subtenant).
 Your tenant is unable to rent their unit to a subtenant without notifying you, and even still, you must affirm their request before they can proceed with any action.